skwe902/KiwifruitVolumeApp/README.md

 Written by **Andy Kweon** <br />

-This project was done during my internship as a machine learning intern.
+This project was done during my summer internship as a machine learning intern.

 ## Aim of the Project: